mrmmg/php-telegrambot-kuttit/README.md

 - [ ] Add User Keyboard to change language & change user table in database
 - [ ] Add User change language system
 - [ ] And more...

+## Contributing
+Pull requests are welcome.
+You'll probably find lots of improvements to be made.

+Open issues for feedback, requesting features, reporting bugs or discussing ideas.
+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details